Leopold Zunz: Biography

 He wrote precise philological studies but also impassioned speeches on the Jewish nation and history that had an influence on later Jewish historians.
 Zunz wrote in 1855:

 "If there are ranks in suffering, Israel takes precedence of all the nations; if the duration of sorrows and the patience with which they are borne ennoble, the Jews can challenge the aristocracy of every land; if a literature is called rich in the possession of a few classic tragedies—what shall we say to a National Tragedy lasting for fifteen hundred years, in which the poets and the actors were also the heroes?"

 In 1840 he became director of the Berlin Jewish Teachers' Seminary.

-He was friendly with the traditional Enlightenment figure Nachman Krochmal whose Moreh Nebuke ha-Zeman (Lemberg, 1851), was edited, according to the author's last will, by his friend Leopold Zunz.
+He was friendly with the traditional Enlightenment figure Nachman Krochmal whose Moreh Nebuke ha-Zeman (Lemberg, 1851), was edited by Zunz.

+Zunz urged his contemporaries to, through the embrace of study of a wide swath of literature, grasp the geist or "spirit" of the Jewish people.
+Zunz proposed an ambitious Jewish historiography and further proposed that Jewish people adopt history as a way of life.
+Zunz not only proposed a university vision of Jewish studies, but believed Jewish history to be an inseparable part of human culture.
+Zunz's historiographical view aligns with the "lachrymose" view of Jewish history of persecution.
+Zunz was the least philosophically inclined of the Wissenschaft but the most devoted to scholarship.
+Zunz called for an "emanicipation" of Jewish scholarship "from the theologians."

+Contrasting with earlier bible printing, Zunz adopted a re-Hebraization of names.

+Zunz was politically active and was elected to office.
+He believed that Jewish emancipation would come out of universal human rights.
+The revolutionary year of 1848 had an influence on Zunz, and he expressed a messianic eagerness in the ideals of equality.
+Zunz's stated goal was to transform Prussia into a democratic republic.

 Zunz died in Berlin in 1886.